sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

  ea:5f:5a:6e:06:5d    3      3      0/1      -       -      -     -             host-ac3
  f6:d2:03:81:f1:75    1      9      0/1      -       -      -     -           host-trunk.10
 L2FIB total/learned entries: 6/3  Last scan time: 0.0000e0sec  Learn limit: 16777216
 ```

-we could see that all the STATIC and DYNAMIC FDB Entries added are now deleted both on SONiC and VPP side.
-VPP can still have valid enties since learning is enabled on VPP as data plane.
+We could see that all the STATIC and DYNAMIC FDB Entries added previously via config file are now deleted both on SONiC and VPP side.
+VPP can still have valid enties since learning is enabled on VPP.

 ## FDB_FLUSH

-FDB_FLUSH can be done via three types:
+Flushing of FDB Entries are done in three ways as below, but on SONiC currently we're supporting below two modes of Flushing of Dynamically learnt entries on VPP side.
-1. FLush by Port ( Example: Flush all entries on Ethernet0 )
+- Flush by Port ( Example: Flush all entries on Ethernet0 )
-2. Flush by VLAN ID ( Example: Flush all entries on bridge with particular VLAN ID)
+- Flush by VLAN ID ( Example: Flush all entries on bridge with particular VLAN ID)
-3. Flush all entries
+- Flush all entries

-Please note that VPP Flushes only Dynamically learnt entries.
-Currenlyt SONiC only supports FDB flush by Port ID as well as default FDB Flush all.
+\* Please note that VPP Flushes only Dynamically learnt entries as STATIC type entries can only be deleted.

-1. Lets go back to our config file fdbadd.json to add the sample FDB entries using swssconfig command.
+1. To demonstrate FLUSH by Port, Lets go back to our config file fdbadd.json to add the sample FDB entries using swssconfig command.
 Below should be the FDB and FIB table look like.

 ```
 fdbshow